Syndrome aware mitigation of logical errors: Discussion and outlook

 Rapid progress has been made recently in experimental demonstrations of EC \cite{1-bluvstein2024logical,2-mayer2024benchmarking, 4-reichardt2024demonstration}.
 We anticipate the focus of such experiments to gradually shift from demonstrating an improvement over noisy circuit execution, to demonstrating the more practically relevant improvement over physical EM using SALEM.
 The `SALEM threshold' we defined corresponds precisely to this comparison.
 We find, perhaps counterintuitively, that despite the large space-time overhead of EC, the efficiency of SALEM can make EC useful even in noise rate regimes where EC (alone) does not improve upon bare circuit execution.
 Moreover, SALEM can provide practical value in the very near term, when applied to QPUs supporting tens of \textit{error detected} logical qubits, which are already becoming available to end users \cite{1-bluvstein2024logical, ransford2025helios_98qubit}.

 Our work identifies several directions for further research.
-First, in our numerical simulations, we focused on well studied EC codes, namely color and surface codes, where SALEM could be simulated on top of well known fault-tolerance constructions and decoders, with publicly accessible implementations.
+First, in our numerical simulations, we focused on well-studied EC codes, namely color and surface codes, where SALEM could be simulated on top of well-known fault-tolerance constructions and decoders, with publicly accessible implementations.
 It would be interesting to estimate the performance of SALEM on top of more recently proposed EC schemes \cite{xu2024constant, bravyi_2024, scruby2024high}.

 Second, we found that in non-adaptive instances of SALEM, a `strong but slow' TN decoder operating in post-processing can be useful for syndrome classification.
-We relied on the recent work of Ref.~\cite{piveteau2023tensornetworkdecoding}, that extended TN decoders to the circuit-level setting.
-In doing so we found that run times for TN decoders must be significantly improved if they are to be practically used, even in post-processing.
+We relied on the recent work of Ref.~\cite{piveteau2023tensornetworkdecoding}, which extended TN decoders to the circuit-level setting.
+In doing so we found that runtimes for TN decoders must be significantly improved if they are to be practically used, even in post-processing.
 Reference~\cite{kaufmann2024blockbp} demonstrated a significant speedup for TN decoders in the code-capacity setting, and it would be interesting to extend this approach to the circuit level.
 With fast and accurate enough TN decoders, it may even be possible to perform FG-SALEM, since these decoders can be used to approximate the required channels $\Lambda_{L|s}$.

-Finally, in Appendix~\ref{Appendix: lower bounds} we show that SALEM can have a shot overhead that is lower than that of any possible LEM protocol that does not make use of syndrome data (i.e., any ExtLEM protocol).
+Third, in Appendix~\ref{Appendix: lower bounds} we show that SALEM can have a shot overhead that is lower than that of any possible LEM protocol that does not make use of syndrome data (i.e., any ExtLEM protocol).
 Whether or not SALEM makes optimal use of syndrome data, and accordingly, whether syndrome-based LEM methods that are more efficient than SALEM exist, is an interesting and practically relevant open question.

+Last but not least, it would be very interesting to establish experimentally that SALEM can indeed be more efficient than physical EM even above the standard FT threshold, establishing that EC can in fact be useful in this regime.

-\textbf{Acknowledgments} We thank our colleagues at Qedma and John Preskill for insightful discussions and helpful feedback during this project.
+\textbf{Acknowledgments} We thank our colleagues at Qedma for invaluable discussions and helpful feedback during this project.
+We also thank Jay Gambetta and John Preskill for insightful discussions and remarks.

 \textbf{Competing interests} This work describes methods that are the subject of U.S. and international patent applications filed by Qedma Quantum Computing Ltd. \cite{qedma_logical_errors_2024}.